Mt. Zion Ski Hill

 We recently ranked all of Michigan's ski resorts, so you can see where Mt.
 Zion Ski Hill stacks up against all its nearby ski hills!

 Mt.
 Zion Ski Hill is not a part of any nationwide lift ticket system.
 Passes such as Epic, IKON, or Mountain Collective allow pass holders to ski at multiple mountians with a single purchase.
-Unfortunately, none of those passes with with Mt.
+Unfortunately, none of those passes work with Mt.
 Zion Ski Hill.
 To purchase season passes, you'll need to visit Mt.
 Zion Ski Hill's website.

 There are numerous options to stay at Mt.
 Zion Ski Hill around the resort.
 Check out the available options with the form below.